Sobha – Trusted Developer Of South

 3. What is my view on company valuation?

-But its direct rivals Brigade Enterprises have also shown good performance in the same period with Brigade registering a growth of 176% in the last 5 years.
+But its direct rivals Brigade Enterprises and Prestige Estates have shown good performance in the same period with Brigade registering a growth of ~160% and ~60% respectively in the last 5 years.

-Sobha looks interesting for the long term and investors should evaluate entering it at lower levels which would provide a better margin of safety.
+Sobha looks interesting for the long term and investors could evaluate investing in the stock.

 4. What are the risks to the investment analysis?

 Risks to the analysis are:

 The Company’s operations are largely concentrated around Bangalore where ~80% of their revenues come from.
 Thus, the company is vulnerable to any local-level disruption risks arising from political disruptions, natural disasters, and real estate cycles in the area.